FlagAI-Open/Aquila2/README.md

 ## Reproduction

-For your reproduction of the model performance on benchmark datasets, we provide scripts for you to reproduce the results.
-Check [eval/README.md](eval/README.md) for more information.
-Note that the reproduction may lead to slight differences from our reported results.
+To facilitate the reproduction of our model's performance on benchmark datasets, we have provided scripts for you.
+Please refer to [eval/README.md](eval/README.md) for additional information.
+Please note that the reproduced results may slightly differ from the results we have reported.

 <br><br>

 ## License Agreement

 <br><br>

 ## Contact Us

-If you are interested to leave a message to either our research team or product team, join our WeChat groups!
+If you are interested, please join our WeChat groups!

 <img src="./assets/wechat-qrcode.jpg" width = "200" height = "200"  align=center />

+<br><br>